obrep/obrepalski-com/content/posts/why-care-about-cost.md

     Being able to create scalable, cost-efficient systems requires a skill set at the intersection of software engineering, DevOps with business understanding.
     There aren’t many engineers who can effectively balance cost and product trade-offs, so mastering this can be a major career accelerator.

-Embracing cost optimization isn’t just about saving money.It is about solving problems creatively, building resilient systems, and setting yourself apart in a competitive field.
-This article series will dive deeper into these aspects, including actionable steps to optimize your services.
+Embracing cost optimisation isn’t just about saving money.It is about solving problems creatively, building resilient systems, and setting yourself apart in a competitive field.
+This article series will dive deeper into these aspects, including actionable steps to optimise your services.